-- A. Copyrights: Except as provided below, copyrightable works authored by a graduate student shall be presumed to be owned by the student.
-Such works may be registered, sold and licensed by the student without permission or payment to the University (Works that were assigned by and submitted to a professor first be released to the student by the professor. - B. The University may assert ownership of copyrightable works created under the following conditions: Works created pursuant to agreements with the Deans of the Colleges of the University, the Dean of Graduate Studies, the Graduate Council, governmental or private entities shall be governed according to such agreements.
+Except as provided below, copyrightable works authored by a graduate student shall be presumed to be owned by the student.
+Such works may be registered, sold and licensed by the student without permission or payment to the University.
+Works that were assigned by and submitted to a professor must first be released to the student by the professor.

+The University may assert ownership of copyrightable works created under the following conditions: Works created pursuant to agreements with the Deans of the Colleges of the University, the Dean of Graduate Studies, and the Graduate Council.
+Governmental or private entities shall be governed according to such agreements.
+Additionally, the work must be within the scope of the student's assigned research.

-- Additionally, the work must be within the scope of the student's assigned research. - C. The creation of the work involves substantial University resources as determined by the Intellectual Property committee.
-The use of University libraries, classrooms, office space, word processors or other minor uses of University computers shall not by themselves, be considered the use of substantial University resources. - D. Where the Intellectual Property committee determines that the University has an ownership interest in a work, the student shall, upon request, promptly execute all contracts assignments, waivers or other documents necessary to vest in the University. - E. Notwithstanding the student's ownership rights of the work, the University shall have the right to use, at no cost and for educational purposes only, all intellectual properties created while the student is enrolled at the University and utilized during the course of their teaching or employment activities.
+The creation of the work involving substantial University resources as determined by the Intellectual Property committee.
+The use of University libraries, classrooms, office space, word processors or other minor uses of University computers shall not by themselves, be considered the use of substantial University resources.

+Where the Intellectual Property committee determines that the University has an ownership interest in a work, the student shall, upon request, promptly execute all contracts assignments, waivers or other documents necessary to vest in the University.

+Notwithstanding the student's ownership rights of the work, the University shall have the right to use, at no cost and for educational purposes only, all intellectual properties created while the student is enrolled at the University and utilized during the course of their teaching or employment activities.